 - Best Splurge: Winemaking Certification Program at the University of California Davis

 - Best European: Wine Scholar Guild

 Best Overall: Wine & Spirit Education Trust (WSET)

 Real wine fans are looking to go beyond wine delivery.
-The Wine and Spirit Education Trust (WSET) is one of the premier wine education programs in the world, with courses offered in 77 different countries and 19 different languages.
+The Wine & Spirit Education Trust (WSET) is one of the premier wine education programs in the world, with courses offered in 70 countries and in 15 languages.
 Courses range in length, complexity, and specification, from single-day beginner courses to master-level diplomas on saké and spirit production.

 Level 1 is perfect for those looking to test the waters of the wine world—the material covers the essentials, including familiar grape varieties, pairings, and storing and serving wines.

 The higher tiers (Levels two through four) dive into specialist-level knowledge.
 Each expands on the information learned in the previous levels, covering the winemaking process, established and upcoming regions, varieties, and wine service.